What We Offer at the Bridge

 - Basic mechanics

-Courses that work on building students confidence, communication and self-esteem-
+Courses to work on building student’s confidence, communication and self-esteem-

 - Skills for Working Life Qualification (City and Guilds)

 - Individual timetable of sessions for bespoke students

 Bespoke students undertake a range of sessions that support their spiritual, moral, social and cultural development.
 Units include lessons in-

 - Psychology (an introduction)

 - Candidate Project

 - Team Work

 Other activities and subjects for our bespoke students